 NOTE 1: If the AMF receives from the UDM, for a PDU Session, both a SMF ID and a SMF+PGW-C FQDN, the SMF ID takes precedence.

 If the AMF has stored APN Rate Control Status and the PDU Session is considered a new first PDU Session to a DNN that is the same as the APN in stored APN Rate Control Status and interworking with EPC is enabled for this PDU Session, then the AMF sends the APN Rate Control Status to the SMF.

+The AMF indicates to the SMF whether the UE support User Plane Integrity Protection with EPS and whether the AMF has associated functionality.

 - Step 4: If the EPS Interworking indication received from AMF indicates that the UE supports EPS interworking and the SMF determines, based on the EPS interworking support indication from the AMF and additional UE subscription data (e.g. whether UP integrity protection of UP Security Enforcement Information is not set to required, EPS interworking is allowed for this DNN and S-NSSAI), that the PDU Session supports EPS interworking, the SMF+PGW-C FQDN for S5/S8 interface is included in the Nudm_UECM_Registration Request.